 Cohort One: Cornwall and Essex

 The campaigns will be run two at a time, and our first ‘cohort’ is Cornwall and Essex.
-So last week I spent three days in Cornwall talking about nothing but loneliness with some key local players, including local councillors, Older People’s Forums, Truro Diocese and charities such as Age UK Cornwall, Arts for Health Cornwall and Contact the Elderly.
+So last week I spent three days in Cornwall talking about nothing but loneliness with some key local players, including local councillors, Older People’s Forums, Truro Diocese and charities such as Age UK Cornwall.

 Not all these people will be campaigners, but the interest and existing commitment to this issue was very clear.
 Cornwall’s (ageing) population, as I have been discovering, faces a number of particular challenges to staying connected in older age from poor transport links to disjointed health care services.